 Prepare for your career on a course which has gained a reputation for design excellence among employers and architecture professional bodies.
 Our students regularly win national awards for their technical design excellence, and graduates develop successful careers in the sector.
 As a student, you study the latest techniques being used in...
 More information

 UCAS code K130

 This course is a professionally accredited Royal Institute of British Architects (RIBA) and Architects Registration Board (ARB) route to a Part 2 qualification in architecture.
-It is suitable for part one graduates with or without practical experience, as it provides the opportunity to work alongside your studies.The course creatively explores the role of...
+It is suitable for part one graduates with or without practical experience, as it provides the opportunity to work alongside your studies.The course creatively explores the...
 More information

 Prepare for your career on a course which has gained a reputation for design excellence among employers and architecture professional bodies.
 Our students regularly win national awards for their technical design excellence, and graduates develop successful careers in the sector.
 As a student, you study the relevant subjects on a course that has...
 More information

 The Sheffield Hallam Executive MBA (Built Environment) is designed to give you the skills, knowledge and experience to advance your career into senior management.
 This unique course encompasses aspects of housing, regeneration and construction and meets the needs of senior managers operating in today’s built environment sectors.
 The course focuses...
 More information